polterguy/phosphorusfive/plugins/extras/p5.net/README.md

 * [.p5.net.http-put-native]

 The three latter events, are exclusively for C# invocations, and beyond the scope of this documentation.
 The POST and PUT events, automatically recognize
-Hyperlambda, and alloas you to transmit a lambda node structure, without first creating text from it.
+Hyperlambda, and allows you to transmit a lambda node structure, without first creating text from it.
 To transmit a piece of code to another server, you could use something like the following for instance.

 ```